ming71/toolbox/README.md

 * **augmentation**
 Various kinds of data augmentation implementions as well as some demos are concluded inside .

+## drawbox
+* **drawbox**
+Useful tool for drawing bbox through providied points.The only customed part is your points obtaining function.

 ## other tools
 * **data_partition**<br>
 Helpful of partition of dataset.<br>